Jacinda Ardern says incoming UK PM Boris Johnson will be good for NZ

 She said she would make a formal call to him once he had settled into his new role, and looked forward to meeting him at the UN General Assembly in September, where she would look to advance trade talks.

-Peters told Radio NZ this morning that Johnson was a "seriously intelligent chap" with a lot of affection for New Zealand.
+Peters told RNZ National this morning that Johnson was a "seriously intelligent chap" with a lot of affection for New Zealand.

 "When he stood down in as Foreign Secretary last July, I sent him a text saying he would be back.
 And last night, he was back.

 "Boris Johnson does have that sense of respect and affection ...
-We will hit the ground running in far better shape."
+We [NZ and UK] will hit the ground running in far better shape."

 Johnson favours a "hard Brexit", whereby the UK would be completely cut out of the EU and taking it out of the single market but would have more control over its borders.